 About St. Louis

-It's the headquarters for nearly two dozen Fortune 1000 companies, nine of which are in the Fortune 500, including Express Scripts Inc., Anheuser-Busch InBev, Brown Shoe Company Inc. and Solutia Inc. Home to four of the nation’s leading brokerage firms, St. Louis is a financial hub of the Midwest.
-It's also home to some of the country's largest privately held companies.
+St. Louis is as diverse as its most famous citizens—people like Nelly, John Goodman, Maya Angelou, Andy Cohen, Chuck Berry, Yogi Berra and Jon Hamm.
+It’s also the headquarters for nearly two dozen Fortune 1000 companies, eight of which are in the Fortune 500, including Centene, Edward Jones Investments, Emerson Electric and Post Holdings.
+Home to four of the nation’s leading brokerage firms, St. Louis is a financial hub of the Midwest.
+It’s also home to some of the country’s largest privately held companies and has a thriving startup ecosystem.

 Want more?
-Here’s a glance of what the St. Louis Region has to offer:
+Take a look at what the St. Louis Region has to offer:

 - Provides internships